 We follow the tradition of modesty in the family and refrain from show of wealth.
 We do not have private jets, Rolls Royce or yachts.
 We are members of a normal working family.
 That is how all of us were brought up.

 Another important value we adhere to is not to quarrel in order to ensure family unity.
 My grandfather said, “You can fight and argue but you have to come to an agreement in the end.”
-Up to now, the rule has worked.
+Until now, the rule has worked.

 We also care to have a strong bond of trust with our management and staff in general.
 We have had sophisticated family governance for over 100 years and non-family members were included in top positions since the 1920s.
 We empower our board and provide powers to non-family members at par with those of family members.
 Both family and non-family members have served on our board as partners with unlimited liability.